KUL-recon-lab/course_nucmed_tech/latex/main.md

 Ionisation chambers often use air, but for radionuclide calibrators, typically pressurised Argon is used.
 The high pressure in the chamber reduces the sensitivity to the atmospheric pressure.
 In addition, the high pressure (more atoms) and the higher attenuation of Ar improve the sensitivity of the detector.
 Radionuclide calibrators designed for higher activities (up to ± 20 Ci or ± 750 GBq) use typically a pressure of around 5 bar.
 These radionuclide calibrators are more likely to be found at PET sites, where higher activities can be used because of the short half lifes of most PET isotopes.
 For quantifying lower activities (up to ± 5 Ci or ± 200 GBq), radionuclide calibrators with a higher pressure (± 12 bar) are used, because a higher pressure improves the stability for low activity counting.

-Since the geometry of the radionuclide calibrator is similar to that of the well counter, it suffers from the same position dependent response illustrated in fig. [108](#eq:wellcountersens).
+Since the geometry of the radionuclide calibrator is similar to that of the well counter, it suffers from the same position dependent response illustrated in [](#fig:wellcountersens).
 But in contrast to the well counter, the response of the radionuclide calibrator is also heavily dependent upon the energy of the photons emitted by the isotope.
 The photons have to reach the gas, and to do so, they must travel through the water in the test tube, through the wall of the test tube and through the wall of the radionuclide calibrator.
 Then, they have to interact with the gas to produce ionisations.
 The probability of interactions (attenuation) decreases with increasing energy.
 Finally, in every interaction, a few tens of eV are transferred, so the higher the energy of the photon, the more ionisations that same photon could produce.
 These three effects are illustrated in figure [81](#fig:dosecalib).
 The figure also shows their product, which has a sharp local maximum at low energies, and increases with increasing energy.
 This is only a rough approximation, the actual curve for a particular radionuclide calibrator depends on many things and it is safer (and much easier) to measure it than to compute it.
 Knowing the emissions of a particular isotope, and the sensitivity of the radionuclide calibrator for each of those emissions, one can deduce the activity of the isotope from the radionuclide calibrator measurement.
 A well calibrated radionuclide calibrator will do this automatically for you, you only have to tell it which isotope you are measuring, typically by selecting it from a menu.

 The high sensitivity at low energies can be problematic for isotopes such as {sup}`123`I and {sup}`111`In, which emit a fairly large amount of low energy photons (see table [3](#tab:dosiscalib)).
 The problem is that these low energy photons are easily attenuated by a little bit of water or a small amount of glass, and therefore, the dosis calibrator would give very different responses when measuring the same activity in different test tubes.
 The reproducibility improves dramatically when these photons are eliminated by adding a bit of attenuating material, such as a “Cu-filter”.
 This filter is basically a copper recipient with a very thin wall (half a mm or less), which has very high attenuation for low energies, but only moderate attenuation for higher energies.
 This is illustrated in the right panel of fig. [81](#fig:dosecalib).